 Ribavirin can also cause serious birth defects.
 Do not take ribavirin if you are pregnant or planning to become pregnant, and stop taking ribavirin at least six months before becoming pregnant.
 Women and their male partners must use effective birth control while taking ribavirin.
 Many providers recommend that women use two forms of birth control to prevent pregnancy while taking ribavirin.
 Additionally, men taking ribavirin who have female partners are encouraged to use two forms of birth control since sperm exposed to ribavirin can cause birth defects.

-Because the newer HCV drugs – Incivek, Olysio, Solvadi, Victrelis – are given in combination with ribavirin to treat co-infected people, the recommendations for use of any of these new drugs in pregnant women or women planning to become pregnant are the same as for taking ribivirin: do not take them if you are pregnant or planning to become pregnant, and stop taking them at least six months before becoming pregnant.
+Because several of the newer HCV drugs are given in combination with ribavirin to treat people co-infected with HIV and HCV, the recommendations for use of any of these new drugs in pregnant women or women planning to become pregnant are the same as for taking ribavirin: do not take them if you are pregnant or planning to become pregnant, and stop taking them at least six months before becoming pregnant.

 Unlike HIV, successful treatment can cure HCV.
 Treatment success is measured in different ways.
 End-of-treatment virological response means HCV is undetectable in the blood at the end of treatment.
 Sustained virological response, or SVR, means HCV is still undetectable six months after the end of treatment.
 After this, the virus rarely comes back, and people are considered cured.

-People receiving HCV treatment should have their liver function tests and HCV viral load levels monitored regularly, since this can show how well treatment is working.
+It is important that people receiving HCV treatment have their liver enzyme tests and HCV viral load levels monitored regularly, since this can show how well treatment is working.
 If your HCV level has not started to drop after 12 weeks of treatment, it is unlikely that the treatment is working, and your health care provider will probably advise you to stop taking the drugs.
 Sometimes a second round of treatment can lead to a cure even if the first attempt was unsuccessful.
 This is especially true if the first attempt used an older combination of HCV drugs.
-The newer drugs – Incivek, Olysio, Solvadi, and Victrelis – have increased the effectiveness of HCV treatment significantly.
+The newer drugs have increased the effectiveness of HCV treatment significantly.